 We believe that God’s greatest commandment is to love Him with our heart, soul, mind and strength.
 We believe that these four elements can be introduced and cultivated through sports.
 We believe that the result will be a fully developed athlete capable of competing in any arena, in any conditions, not for their personal glory but for the glory of God.

-Geof Weisenborn is the Director of Athletic Performance and the Head Boys Lacrosse Coach at Wheaton Academy.
+Geof Weisenborn is one of the two founders of FCA Lacrosse-Chicago and is the Director of Athletic Performance and the Head Varsity Lacrosse Coach at Wheaton Academy.
 Geof was a scholarship athlete and four-year letterman under the legendary Don Zimmerman at UMBC.
 He has coached in high school and college for the past 18 years.
 Prior to moving to West Chicago, he was the head coach at Messiah College for 8 years.
 Geof also served as a lacrosse coach for the FCA Lacrosse national camp in Gettysburg.
-FCA Coach ’15, ’16, ’17, ’18
+FCA Coach ’15, ’16, ’17, ’18, ’19

-Beth Weisenborn played lacrosse at Westminster H.S.
-(Westminster MD) and continued playing as a defensive midfielder in college at UMBC (D-1).
+Beth Weisenborn serves as a Director of FCA Lacrosse-Chicago.
+Coach Beth played lacrosse in middle- and high-school in Maryland and continued playing as a defensive midfielder in college at UMBC (D-1).
 Beth coached FCA Lacrosse U9 in 2016, U8 in 2017, and Mini in 2018 and while she loves coaching the little boys she had been seen helping out with the bigger boys too.
 Beth has her Levels 1 and 2 U.S. Lacrosse Certification for Boys and Levels 1 and 2 U.S. Lacrosse Certifications for Girls.
-FCA Coach ’16, ’17, ’18
+FCA Coach ’16, ’17, ’18, ’19

-Dan Venard is entering his second season coaching for FCA, prior to joining FCA Dan coached for Naperville based Fox Valley Lacrosse for two seasons coaching their U7 and 8th Grade Green teams and two seasons with River City Lacrosse in St. Charles.
-FCA Coach ’17, ’18
+Dan Venard is entering his third season coaching for FCA, prior to joining FCA Dan coached for Naperville based Fox Valley Lacrosse for two seasons coaching their U7 and 8th Grade Green teams and two seasons with River City Lacrosse in St. Charles.
+Coach Venard is often seen on the field coaching alongside his oldest son, Ian, who is a Senior Varsity lax player at Wheaton Academy.
+FCA Coach ’17, ’18, ’19

 Kai Libby joined the FCA coaching staff in 2018.
 Kai was selected as the Illinois High School Player of the Year in 2011.
 Though recruited by several D1, schools Kai decided to focus on his education.
 He served as president and coach of the Wheaton College Lacrosse Club from 2011 to 2015 where he received all conference awards as a midfielder and face-off specialist sets every year.
 He then moved to Scotland and received the MVP award while training with the Scottish National Team and playing with for the University of Edinburgh Club program.
 Kai has 10 years of experience coaching youth through college lacrosse.
 Over two dozen of Kai’s players have received conference and state accolades within two years of the first training.